alexweiranli/pyAp/docs/source/about.rst

   - Outputs: Partition coefficients of unmeasured trace elements; oxygen fugacity of the melt (if Eu was measured)

-* More modules will be added in the future (ApTimer - Li et al. 2020 EPSL; ApZone - Li et al. in prep).

 Citing pyAp
 #########
-If this package enables or aids your research please cite the relevant publications for:
+If you use this package please cite the relevant publications for:

 **ApThermo**:
 Li, W. & Costa, F. (2020) A thermodynamic model for F-Cl-OH partitioning between apatite and melt including non-ideal mixing and applications to constraining melt volatile budgets, Geochimica et Cosmochimica Acta 269, 203–222. https://doi.org/10.1016/j.gca.2019.10.035